Overview of mobile broadband

 Windows provides Data Usage and Subscription Manager APIs that the mobile broadband app can use to describe the user’s data plan.
 The mobile broadband app can update this API with information about the data plan size, metered vs. non-metered plan, and an updated data usage value from the operator’s network.

 Windows will check the data usage information that has been set for the user by using these APIs and change the behavior of core features.
 For example, Windows Update will only auto-download critical updates when the user is using a metered network.
-Usage information is also accessible to third-party apps via the Data Usage and Subscription Manager APIs; detailed usage guidelines are available at Managing connections on metered networks.
+Usage information is also accessible to third-party apps via the Data Usage and Subscription Manager APIs.

 The following is a walkthrough of the various features that the mobile broadband app can choose to utilize in order to keep the user informed of their data usage.